grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 Try adding some text content inside your coloured blocks and adding padding and margin rules to some of your classes.
 Text content can be styled using attributes like `font-weight`, `font-size` and `font-style`.
 You can see a full list of CSS values [here](https://cssvalues.com/) in all their glory.
 There's quite a lot!
 Feel free to experiment using different values here.

+Hopefully you've got a good idea of the basics of HTML and CSS.
+However most modern websites use something called JavaScript to make their sites interactive.

+# JavaScript